 Our safety policy at the TWPC is that each and every one of us integrates safety into every aspect of the way we think, work and interact because the health and well being of each person, the community and the environment is of utmost importance to all of us.

 It is through the implementation of our TWPC Vision and the TWPC commitment to doing work safely that we received the VPP STAR of Excellence status in August 2010.
-We intend to continually improve to maintain the DOE VPP STAR of Excellence while growing to a DOE VPP Legacy of Stars site and beyond.
+We intend to continually improve to maintain the DOE VPP STAR of Excellence while growing to a DOE VPP Superior Stars site and beyond.

 The DOE-VPP outlines areas where DOE contractors and subcontractors can go beyond compliance with DOE orders and OSHA standards while also “stretching for excellence.”
 DOE-VPP emphasizes systematic and creative approaches involving cooperative efforts of everyone in the contractor or subcontractor workforce at DOE sites, including contractor managers and workers.